yourpurebredpuppy logo

 Are you old enough to remember Toto, the brave little terrier in The Wizard of Oz?
 Toto was a Cairn Terrier.
 Befitting his breed, Toto was everything a terrier was designed to be – sturdy, plucky, hardy, spirited.
 "He stands up on his toes", is an old saying about terriers in general.

 The Cairn Terrier loves to play and needs his daily walks.
-But he is adaptable to any home in which he can be a full participant and busybody and where his bold terrier traits are kept under control by a confident owner.
+But he is adaptable to any home where he can be a full participant and busybody and where a confident owner can keep the dog's bold terrier traits under control.

 Adult Cairn Terriers may be friendly or reserved with strangers, but are always alert and quick to announce guests.